-- ill-defined upper-abdominal pain, malaise, fatigue, weight loss. - abdominal mass or abdominal fullness. - Jaundice,, gastrointestinal or esophageal variceal bleeding. - Metastatic : most commonly to the lungs. - $^{\circ}$ Laboratory studies: Elevated serum levels of α -fetoprotein. - imaging studies: Increasing arterialization during the development and progression of HCC. - Death usually occurs from: - (I) cachexia, - (2) gastrointestinal or esophageal variceal bleeding - ⋄ (3) liver failure with hepatic coma. - (4) rupture of the tumor with fatal hemorrhage
+- ill-defined upper-abdominal pain, malaise, fatigue, weight loss. - abdominal mass or abdominal fullness. - Jaundice,, gastrointestinal or esophageal variceal bleeding. - Metastatic: most commonly to the lungs. - $^{\circ}$ Laboratory studies: Elevated serum levels of α -fetoprotein. - imaging studies: Increasing arterialization during the development and progression of HCC. - Death usually occurs from: - (I) cachexia, wasting of the body due to chemical mediators - (2) gastrointestinal or esophageal variceal bleeding - ⋄ (3) liver failure with hepatic coma. hepatic coma is caused by elevated levels of ammonia. - (4) rupture of the tumor with fatal hemorrhage abnormal mass depends when the patient gets diagnosed at the beginning its usually unifocal and could develop by metz multifocal

-- HCC may appear grossly as:

-- (I) a unifocal (usually large) mass.
+- HCC may appear grossly as: - (I) a unifocal (usually large) mass.

-- (2) multifocal, widely distributed nodules of variable size.

-- (3) a diffusely infiltrative cancer,
+- (2) multifocal, widely distributed nodules of variable size. - (3) a diffusely infiltrative cancer, to know what's the origin of the poorly differentiated cells we use the "immune stain"